Person at desk weighing the decision to pay off student loans or invest extra cash

 Should I pay off student loans or invest if my rate is 6%?

 At 6%, this is a genuine toss-up.
-Prioritize capturing any employer 401(k) match first — that is a guaranteed 100% return.
-Then split remaining extra cash roughly evenly between extra loan payments and Roth IRA contributions, since both options produce similar long-term outcomes at this rate.
+Prioritize capturing any employer 401(k) match first, since that is a guaranteed 100% return.
+Then split remaining extra cash roughly evenly between extra loan payments and Roth IRA contributions, as both options produce similar long-term outcomes at this rate.

 Is it better to pay off student loans early or invest in a Roth IRA?